 Do you agree?

 There’s been plenty of bad news for the high street in recent weeks.
-But now it’s time for the web to come under scrutiny, as Which? unveils its list of the best and worst online shops in 2018.
+But now it’s time for the web to come under scrutiny, as Which? unveils its list of the best and worst online shops.
 And it’s not good reading for Homebase, who were ranked bottom of the pile.

 Meanwhile, on the high street: Debenhams is closing stores – here are six things we’ll miss